kerem212012/anime_restaurant/README.md

 ## 🎯 Project goal

-The site was created as ////
+The site was created for money making(fake)